Courses & Units

 Learning Outcomes

-- Apply a wide range of mathematical and computational techniques to solve problems in fluid mechanics.
+• Apply a range of computational techniques to solve problems in fluid mechanics.

 Fee Information